stevenjlho/leetcode/solutions/2. Add Two Numbers/README.md

 # Approach

-1. Initialize a Dummy Head to simplify edge cases, allowing for the easy addition of new nodes.
+1. Initialize a `dummy` node to simplify handling the head of the result list.
-2. Initialize `tail` to keep track of the end of resulting list and `carry` for addition.
+2. Initialize `tail` to keep track of the end of the resulting list.
-3. Iterate Through Lists: Loop through `l1` and `l2` as long as at least one of them has not reached the end, or there is a carry-over.
-    - Extract the current digit from each list (`digit1` and `digit2`).
-If a list has ended, use 0 as its digit.
+3. Initialize `carry` to store carry-over values during addition.
+4. Iterating through Lists until all digits in both lists are processed and no carry remains.
+   - Extract digits from `l1` and `l2`, defaulting to 0 if the list ends.
-    - Add the two digits along with the carry from the previous addition.
+   - Compute the sum of the two digits and the carry.
 The new digit for the resulting list is `sum % 10`, and the new carry is `Math.floor(sum / 10)`.
    - Create a new node for the digits and append it to `tail.next`.
 Move tail to the next node to keep track of the next new node.
-    - Moving `l1` and `l2` pointers ensures that each digit of the lists is considered.
-4. Since the first node is a dummy, return `dummyHead.next`.
+   - Move to the next nodes in `l1` and `l2` if available; otherwise, set to `null`.
+5. Return the next node of `dummy`, which is the head of the result list.

 # Complexity

-- Time Complexity: O(max(n, m)), where `n` and `m` are the lengths of the two input lists.
-The algorithm iterates through both lists in parallel once.
+- Time Complexity: O(max(N, M)), where N and M are the lengths of `l1` and `l2`, respectively.
-- Space Complexity: O(max(n, m)), as a new list is created to store the result.
-The length of the resulting list is at most max(n, m) + 1 (due to a possible carry).
+- Space Complexity: O(max(N, M)), as a new list is created to store the result.
+The length of the new list is at most max(N, M) + 1.

 # Code